No One Eats Alone: The Importance Of Inclusion

 According to their website, Beyond Differences “was founded by the parents of Lili Rachel Smith, who was born with a cranial facial syndrome and was socially isolated during her middle school years.”
 Lili died at 15 from medical complications, prompting some teens from her school to come together to discuss isolation in middle school groups.
 You can learn more about Lili’s story on the Beyond Differences Website.

-Lili’s parents organized national youth programs through Beyond Differences, empowering people nationwide to participate in their mission.
+Lili’s parents organized national youth programs through Beyond Differences, empowering people nationwide to participate in their mission for No One Eats Alone Day.
 The National Teen Board comprises high school students who work together to fight social isolation in their schools.
 Children in this group can also attend the “Activist Academy,” a four-day event and retreat to learn about activism and bullying prevention.

 NOEA Day teaches students to take action in social inclusion and make new friends.
 Teens who want to join the Teen Board in Northern California and nationwide can apply online after reviewing the application guide.
 You can learn more about the current Teen Board members on the website as well.
 Members of the board typically work on challenges in schools like immigration, refugee life, disability visibility, allyship and inclusion, queer visibility, and policy research.